stakkr-org/stakkr/README.md

 # PHP usage
-Use `./lamp run-php --file {www/filename.php}` to launch PHP scripts like if you were locally.
+Use `./lamp run-php -f www/filename.php` to launch PHP scripts like if you were locally.
 The path is relative so launch everything from your docker project root (the same folder than this file).

+You can also use that command to run any PHP command (example: `./lamp run-php -v`)

 # MySQL usage